Alphonso McAuley: Career

-McAuley played Bucky in the Fat Albert movie.
-He also played Orsten Artis in the 2006 film Glory Road, based on the true story of the Texas Western Miners, and Walt in the film Pride.
+In 2004, McAuley played Bucky in the Fat Albert movie.
+He played Orsten Artis in the 2006 film Glory Road and Walt in the 2007 film Pride.
 He went on to co-star with Tatyana Ali in the sitcom Love That Girl!.
-He also voiced the rooster Drake in The Lion of Judah.
-He is featured in the music video for "Miracle" by Matisyahu.
-He also featured in the YouTube comedy series Merman King Mah-Doo, a story about an exiled merman king living on dry land, though this series appears to have currently been deleted or unavailable on the site.
+In 2011, he voiced the rooster Drake in The Lion of Judah.
+From 2013 to 2018, he played Hutch on the ABC sitcom The Middle.

+McAuley appears in the music video for "Miracle" by Matisyahu.

 McAuley was popular on the social media app Vine, amassing over one million followers as of 2014.